velarded/CPS706-Project/README.md

 # Running HerCDN Content Server

-1. Open cmd and type javac HerCDN/*.java
+1. Open cmd and cd into HerCDN folder

-2. Type javac MainConfiguration.java
+2. Type javac *.java

-3. Type javac HerCDNServer.java

-4. Type java HerCDNServer
+3. Run by using the command: java HerCDNHTTPServer